 In the United States, thousands of universities offer doctoral degrees each year.
 Their programs tend to be popular with graduate students around the world. why then?

 Going to the US to get a PhD can offer a unique set of benefits.
 Depending on what you hope to achieve by getting a PhD and how you want to stick to it, you may decide that going to the United States to get a PhD is a wise choice.
 Below, we will review some of the benefits of choosing the United States as a destination for your doctoral studies.

 There are 282 universities in the United States that award PhDs.
 Admission criteria and the accuracy of academic programs vary by University.
 Based on their previous research experience and interest in PhDs and undergraduate courses, applicants can obtain a list of universities that offer these programs.
 NRC’s ranking will help candidates make the best choice.

-Conditions for obtaining a doctorate in the United States of America
+Conditions/Requirements for obtaining a doctorate in the United States of America

 Declaration of intent: the applicant will have to send a sop (declaration of intent) to the respective universities to which he wishes to apply.
 In the SOP, the candidate must indicate the compatibility between you, the program and the professors